- St George Open Air Cinema – Sydney Harbour

 Live music, sunset drinks, food from Salt Meat Cheese and a movie in the great outdoors.
 Summer in Sydney means outdoor movies and this venue at Bondi is about as Sydney as it gets.
 This one is my favourite because you can take your dog along and they even have special doggy packages.
 Gates open from 6 pm and the movie here begins around 8:30 pm

 Get there early to get a beanbag chair before they run out.
 We arrived about 2 hours before the movie started and it was nice to be able to relax and catch up while the sunset.
 My tip, avoid the back of the hill bar the bar cause it gets a bit distracting when they start to pack up towards the end of the movie.

 Dates: 23 January to 03 March 2019

 Cost: $20-40 depending on how many perks your order.
 Deal 4 tickets for $70.
 Beanbags extra and in limited supply.

 Details: Over 18 years only.
 BYO food and soft drinks but no glass, alcohol or sharp knives.

 Public transport: Buses from Bondi Junction or the City.
 Parking is very limited.

-Tip: arrive early for the pre-movie music.
-BYO food and a jacket – it can get pretty cool by the ocean at night.
+Tip: Arrive early for the pre-movie music.
+Bring a jacket – it can get pretty cool by the ocean at night.

 Visit the Bondi Open Air cinema website

 Moonlight Cinema – Belvedere Amphitheatre Centennial Park

 The Moonlight Cinema has the most extensive season offering over three months of movies.
 Bring a picnic and a rug and head to our biggest city park for a movie under the stars.